 Let’s take a look.

-Commissions are somewhat high, coming in at $6.95 for stock trades and plus an extra $0.75 per contract for options trades.
-Merrill Edge offers 2,000+ NTF mutual funds, but unfortunately, doesn’t have any commission-free ETFs.
+Commissions are somewhat high, coming in at $6.95 for stock trades and plus an extra $0.75 per contract for options.
+They offer 2,000+ NTF mutual funds, but unfortunately, doesn’t have any ETFs that are commission-free.
 This may be a deal breaker for some traders.